codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is known as &quot;the brain&quot; of the Computer?
+When Gmail first launched, how much storage did it provide for your email?
- 1. Graphics Processing Unit
+ 1. Unlimited
- 2. Central Processing Unit
+ 2. 1GB
- 3. Motherboard
+ 3. 5GB
- 4. Keyboard
+ 4. 512MB

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  1GB
 </details>